CS2613-WI24-FR01B/exploration-activity-2-jenn95/JestOverview.md

 Already having experience with unit testing, it was interesting to learn about Jest.
 I found Jest easy to use, with great documentation on the Jest website, as well as external sources of information including videos and articles.

 ## **Reflection on Working with Jest**
 As I previously mentioned, I found Jest easy to work with and enjoyable to read the documentation and try implementing various tests in my small demonstrative project.
+I found https://dev.to/zirkelc/how-to-test-console-log-5fhd and https://geshan.com.np/blog/2022/06/jest-beforeeach/ to be helpful resources when working on this project.

 ### **Recommendation**
 I would definitely recommend this framework to someone looking for a JavaScript testing framework.
 I found that it was very easy to set up and quickly start writing and running tests.
 For more complex tasks, I found that the documentation on Jest's website to be a great starting point.
 So far, Jest feels intuitive to use and I feel that it would be a great addition to a project with JavaScript where unit testing could prove useful.